Waco Rat Removal

 We service these cities: Temple, Belton, Waco, Killeen, Lampasas, Copperas Cove, Gatesville, Salado, and all surrounding areas."

-As a licensed and insured wildlife company in Texas, This Space Available is fully
+As a licensed and insured wildlife company in Texas, Wildlife X Team is fully

 qualified to handle rodent removal problems, far more effectively than

 most Waco pest control companies, and never with the use of poison.
 To

 find out about the specific terms, and to schedule and appointment,